About Us

 Who We Are

-The Christian Disciples in Canada whose faith was also influenced by Scottish Baptist theology was founded in 1810, near Stratford, PEI, where a small Georgian/Colonial-style church was built in 1813, by John R. Stewart, an immigrant from Perthshire, Scotland.
+The Christian Disciples in Canada, whose faith was also influenced by Scottish Baptist theology, was founded in 1810 near Stratford, PEI, where a small Georgian/Colonial-style church was built in 1813 by John R. Stewart, an immigrant from Perthshire, Scotland.
 The church was designed by members of the congregation, who were then Christian Disciples whose faith was influenced by Baptist theology.
 Alexander Crawford, who was then also working in Yarmouth, Nova Scotia.
 Crawford would remain with the Cross Roads congregation for almost two years before moving to Tryon, PEI.
 As early as 1813, Steward was holding worship services in his home.
-The young congregation decided to establish their first meeting house - a crude log cabin, which was only thirty feet long by twenty feet wide.
+The young congregation decided to establish their first meeting house - a crude log cabin, only thirty feet long by twenty feet wide.
 At this time, all of the adherents were of Scots ancestry.

-From 1907 to 1947 the church was operated as a Baptist charge in conjunction with Baptist churches in Alexandra and Hazelbrook when it appeared again became an Evangelical Christian Church.https://www.lbcbc.ca/ourhistory/
+From 1907 to 1947, the church was operated as a Baptist charge in conjunction with Baptist churches in Alexandra and Hazelbrook, when it again appeared to become an Evangelical Christian Church.https://www.lbcbc.ca/ourhistory/.

 History has shown that the Stone Movement later merged with the efforts of Thomas Campbell (1763-1854) and his son Alexander Campbell (1788-1866).
-The Stone and Campbell movement are known today as the Restoration Movement that gave birth to the Churches of Christ (Non-Instrumental), the Christian Churches and Churches of Christ, The Christian Church (Disciples of Christ), and The Christian Connection.
-This movement sought to restore the whole Christian church, and the unification of all Judea-Christians, in a single body patterned after the church of the New Testament by continually pointing all Christians back to Christ and the Holy Scriptures alone.
-This influence was the beginning of our roots in the OLDEST - Christian Disciples Church in Canada - Stratford, PEI.
+The Stone and Campbell movement is known today as the Restoration Movement that gave birth to the Churches of Christ (Non-Instrumental), the Christian Churches and Churches of Christ, The Christian Church (Disciples of Christ), and The Christian Connection.
+This movement sought to restore the whole Christian church and the unification of all Judea-Christians in a single body patterned after the church of the New Testament by continually pointing all Christians back to Christ and the Holy Scriptures alone.
+This influence began our roots in the OLDEST - Christian Disciples Church in Canada - Stratford, PEI.

 The theological beliefs of the Christian Disciples advocated simple congregational life: They taught the supreme authority of the Scriptures, the restitution of primitive Christianity, the church as the New Israel, the "mystical body of Christ" made up of visible members of the church, autonomous congregations, the rejection of a national "established" Church, congregational leadership by a plurality of elders, weekly observance of the Lord's supper on the first day of the week, love feasts, mutual exhortation, a weekly collection for the poor, the justification being an act of God through the faith of the believer, baptism as a sign and seal of the New Covenant, and following the pattern established in the books of Acts regarding worship, church structure, and Kingdom living.

-On June 28, 1804, the Christian Disciples in the United States adopted the name the "Evangelical Christian Church" to identify their group with Barton Stone based on its use in Acts 11:26 which became the remnants of the Springfield Presbytery.
-The majority of independent churches that aligned with the "Disciples movement" which identified with Campbell's group, decided to use the name the "Christian Disciples" of the Evangelical Christian Church in 1810 in Canada.
+On June 28, 1804, the Christian Disciples in the United States adopted the "Evangelical Christian Church" to identify their group with Barton Stone based on its use in Acts 11:26, which became the remnants of the Springfield Presbytery.
+Most independent churches aligned with the "Disciples movement," which identified with Campbell's group, decided to use the "Christian Disciples" of the Evangelical Christian Church in Canada in 1810.

 The Evangelical Christian Church in Canada (Christian Disciples) is conservative in Christian doctrine, and its member churches and ministries are self-governing in the tradition of congregational ecclesiastical government.
-Ministers are held accountable only to the holy scriptures and to Jesus Christ, and guaranteed freedom of thought and conscience to practice their faith without human restrictions.
-The Evangelical Christian Church in Canada permits from their members only those practices and beliefs that are in the guidelines of New Testament living and worship taught by the early church.
+Ministers are held accountable only to the holy scriptures and Jesus Christ and are guaranteed freedom of thought and conscience to practice their faith without human restrictions.
+The Evangelical Christian Church in Canada permits only those practices and beliefs in the guidelines of New Testament living and worship taught by the early church from its members.

-Today the Evangelical Christian Church in Canada (Christian Disciples) continues the historical tradition of sound, moral, biblical Christianity, and humanitarian work on "Solo Scriptura" - by scripture alone.
-Each of the Evangelical Christian churches and affiliated ministries has a sound doctrine founded only by grace through faith.
+Today, the Evangelical Christian Church in Canada (Christian Disciples) continues the historical tradition of sound, moral, biblical Christianity and humanitarian work on "Solo Scriptura"—by scripture alone.
+Each Evangelical Christian church and affiliated ministry has a sound doctrine founded only on grace through faith.

 Our Core Values are based on: